 Inevitably, both groups clash over statistics.
 Abused women's advocates point out that hospital records and police records tend to show much higher rates of women being battered.
 Advocates for all victims point out that these numbers are misleading, because they only indicate people who seek out help.
 They often site Martin Feibert's bibliography of over 200 studies showing men and women to be equally violent in their personal relationships, and that men and women are equally violent internationally.
-Abused women's advocates counter than women are injured at much higher rates, and criticize the way the studies in the bibliography were conducted.
-Advocates for all victims counter that these studies and the statistics in them are widely used even by abused women's advocates, and that research taking into account their criticism has produced the same results.
+Abused women's advocates counter that women are injured at much higher rates and criticize the way the studies in the bibliography were conducted.
+Advocates for all victims counter that these studies and the statistics in them are widely used, even by abused women's advocates, and that research taking into account their criticism has produced the same results.

-SAFE's perspective is that we should not be looking at the type of person, but instead look at the severity of their circumstances.
+SAFE's perspective is that we should not be looking at the type of person but instead look at the severity of their circumstances.
 The same criteria should be used to evaluate all victims/survivors of domestic violence.

-* Size doesn't matter
+Size does not matter

-* Most People Leave An Abusive Relationship a Couple of Times
+Most People Leave An Abusive Relationship a Couple of Times